 Day Eight, with partnership and support from the DC Commission on the Arts and Humanities, Lisc DC, DC Public Library, Brink Media, Upshur Street Books, individual donors and sponsors, and the featuring poets, is launching the DC Poet Project.

-The DC Poet Project is a poetry reading series with open mic.
-At each event the Featuring Poets will select one ‘winning’ open mic reader to receive a $100 cash award, and invitation to compete at the final event for a book contract.
+The DC Poet Project is a poetry reading series with connected open mic.
+At each reading series event the Featuring Poets will select a “winning” open mic reader to receive a $100 cash award, and invitation to compete at the final event for a book contract.

 Open mic space is limited, and half of the open mic spots spaces are reserved for walk-in/walk-up readers.
 To reserve an open mic spot before the event click here.

 DC Poet Project Events